We're all probably familiar with the Abraham Lincoln background story – he

 a man whose legacy is still vigorously discussed and debated even today.

-Although Lincoln lived in Kentucky but a short period of time, much of his life
+Lincoln lived in Kentucky for only a short period of time, time during his childhood before his family moved to Illinois.
+However, much of his life

-was predicated on his relationships to Kentucky and its people.
-And the circumstances
+was predicated on his relationships to Kentucky and its people in general.
+The circumstances

-and issues that surrounded him, divided this country into a bloody Civil War, and
+and major issues that surrounded him, divided this country into a bloody Civil War, and

-shaped our country after that war are very much a part of the Kentucky story.
+shaped the nation during Reconstruction are very much a part of the Kentucky story.

-We invite you to rediscover the Abraham Lincoln story here in Kentucky.
+We invite you to rediscover the full timeline of the Abraham Lincoln story here in Kentucky.

-Visit the birthplace of Abraham Lincoln at the Abraham Lincoln Birthplace National Historical Park, and
+Visit the birthplace of Abraham Lincoln at the Abraham Lincoln Birthplace National Historical Park to view the spot where Lincoln was born, and learn facts about this great American leader at

-Abraham Lincoln Boyhood Home, as well as other sites on the Lincoln Heritage Trail
+Abraham Lincoln Boyhood Home, as well as other historic sites on the Lincoln Heritage Trail

 that shed light on more Abraham Lincoln background information.